Airports in Pakistan

 Saidu Sharif Airport

 In Pakistan, there is an airport called Saidu Sharif Airport.
 It is close to the Swat River between the villages of Dherai and Kanju in Khyber-Pakhtunkhwa.
-Before the airport was closed in 2007 during the First Battle of Swat, two flights per day operated to Peshawar and Islamabad from the airport.
+The airport was closed in 2007 during the First Battle of Swat, and two flights per day operated to Peshawar and Islamabad from the airport.
 The airport started flying again in March 2021 after a 17-year absence.

 Many tourists who travel to the Swat Valley and the Malam Jabba Ski Resort during the summertime fly into Swat through this airport.
-PIA operates from Saidu Sharif Airport towards Islamabad.
+PIA operates from Saidu Sharif Airport and goes towards Islamabad.

 Sehwan Sharif Airport